Our free membership, business.com+, takes the pain out of choosing new business services.

 Creating a strong company culture takes effort.
 The tips below will set you on the right path, as will these solutions for building a positive sales culture.

-Creating a positive workplace requires a four-prong approach.
+Creating a good work environment requires a four-prong approach.
 You want to make employees feel valued physically, mentally, emotionally and spiritually.

 A business that honors employees as humans instead of faceless worker bees can help reduce turnover, burnout and overall indifference at work.
 This means supporting employees’ mental health, empowering your staff, encouraging exercise and rewarding top workers with discretionary bonuses.
-[Learn the reasons employees quit and how to prevent it.]
+“Supporting well-being is first and foremost about creating space for people to take care of themselves and feel okay doing it,” Gelčinskaitė said.
+“For us, that includes flexibility, genuine care and being open when things aren’t going great.”
+[Learn the reasons employees quit and how to prevent them.]

 FYIDid you know